cvxpy/cvxpy/doc/source/updates/index.rst

 New features
 ~~~~~~~~~~~~

+- Python 3.13 support and dropped Python 3.8 support
+- New HiGHS solver interface
 - New atom: :ref:`cvar <cvar>`
+- New atom: :ref:`cumprod <cumprod>`
 - Support for N-dimensional variables and expressions for the following operations:
     * axis atoms like min, max and sum
     * Indexing